 A week before election day, a survival community called Jerr-E-ville named after village resident and DHOL volunteer, Jerry Burton, was among the hundreds of unhoused residents being swept nearly all day and night by police, public works, and Denver’s new contracted private clean-up company Environmental Hazmat Services.
 Terese Howard of DHOL said it was “the worst it’s ever been.”

 Nearly a week before these intensified sweeps began, Burton had his last hearing stemming from a camping ban ticket he received in 2016.
 On April 29 at 1am, Burton received another camping ban ticket.
-Burton is a Marine Corps veteran who suffers from degenerative bone disease, which he says he got from his time stationed at Camp Lejeune in Virginia.
+Burton is a Marine Corps veteran who suffers from degenerative bone disease, which he says he got from his time stationed at Camp Lejeune in North Carolina.

 The future of decriminalizing houselessness is unclear.
 However advocates are wondering what the “better” ideas Together Denver has, since their slogan was: we can do better.